-- Solid black skirt may be worn. - Skirt must be loose-fitting up to mid-calf, without slits or pleats - Navy and black abaya may be worn - Leggings with socks are allowed under uniform skirt; as long as the skirt is up to mid-calf and the leggings are ankle level.
-Skirts and Scarves may be purchased from any convenient clothing store. - Students may only wear solid navy or black pants during gym time
+- Solid black skirt may be worn. - Skirt must be loose-fitting up to mid-calf, without slits or pleats - Leggings with socks are allowed under uniform skirt; as long as the skirt is up to mid-calf and the leggings are ankle level.
+Skirts and Scarves may be purchased from any convenient clothing store.